 - Poorly formed social card and graph data

-If we built your website, all of these issues will be prevented at design time, so we can skip straight to step 2.
+If we built your website, all of these issues will be covered during the site design.

 2. On-Site Content Creation & Optimization